sankalp-12/gsoc-2023/proposal.md

 A container can be checkpointed by container engines like ***Podman*** and ***CRI-O***.
 A checkpoint archive contains all the data related to a checkpoint, largely as CRIU image files.
 CRIU provides a Go-based tool called `checkpointctl` to display high level information about these checkpoint archives.
 CRIU also provides a Go-based tool called `go-crit` in order to explore and manipulate checkpoint images both as an ***import-and-use*** dependency as well as a ***standalone CLI application***.

 However, users need to have a thorough understanding of the CRIU image formats to effectively utilise this new feature for analysis.
-This project aims to extend the [checkpointctl](https://github.com/checkpoint-restore/checkpointctl) tool with functionalty for forensic analysis of container checkpoints utilising [go-crit](https://github.com/checkpoint-restore/go-criu/tree/master/crit) and significantly enhancing user experience.
+This project aims to extend the [checkpointctl](https://github.com/checkpoint-restore/checkpointctl) tool with functionality for forensic analysis of container checkpoints utilising [go-crit](https://github.com/checkpoint-restore/go-criu/tree/master/crit) and significantly enhancing user experience.

-This solution is expected to provide a ***tool*** or a ***set of functionalites*** along with a CLI-implementation as an extension to the current ***checkpointctl*** tool.
+This solution is expected to provide a ***tool*** or a ***set of functionalities*** along with a CLI-implementation as an extension to the current ***checkpointctl*** tool.
 This should allow users to perform forensic analysis without having to deeply understand CRIU images.

 <br style="line-height:60" />